Flamekebab/tugs-pdf-generator/README.md

 Take the input from the HTML form and check the page count in the manifest.
 Based on whether a cover page is included or not calculate on which page each document will start.
 Grab the title of each from the manifest and create the relevant text data.

 Render it out in two columns using the code from the cover page generator.
 The page number could be either left or right, depending on whether a cover page is included or not.
+The option for non-Gorkamorka documents means we need to render a white box underneath the page number, or render the text in white with a stroked black outline - whichever is easiest.

 ## Document combiner